-Although similar to motherhood and caring for a small child, caregiving in the medical world is primarily aiding an adult or Senior.
+Although similar to motherhood and caring for a small child, a caregiver in the medical world is primarily aiding an adult or Senior.
 Society needs to understand more people are caregiving.
 This could easily become a monumental culture change.

 A large percentage of people are in Skilled Care due to a caregiver no longer being available.
 Caregivers tend to give their all to the person they care for and not attending adequately to their own needs.
 There are ways to help and support caregivers as they care for others.